TecOrb-Developers/handbook/rails/strategies/senior_responsiblities.md

 - Setting easy communication channels like Slack for the team with automated tools integration (Ex.
 Sentry, Honeybadger etc).
 So everyone will get notify on chat when needed.
 - Thinking about managing Network Traffic.
 Building strategies for server scaling on the bases of users load on runtime.

-We have created our Guidelines Documentation over Github for the Senior developers with more details:
+We have created our detailed Guidelines Documentation over Github for the Senior developers:

 https://github.com/TecOrb-Developers/handbook